-INTERIOR DESIGNERS INTERIOR DESIGNERS INSTITUTE?
+WHY INTERIOR DESIGNERS INSTITUTE?

-- ☐ Interior Design college in Orange County which offers both day and evening A.A. in Interior Design, B.A. in Interior Design, M.I.A.
-Degrees and the Avocational Certificate Course for added flexibility in your personal scheduling. - ☐ Personalized attention.
-Studio classes have a maximum of 23 students, with an average of 15, and Lecture classes have a maximum of 49 students.
-At Interior Designers Institute, you are not just a number. - ☐ An ideal environment for learning in a supportive, warm atmosphere. - ☐ A faculty roster of successful working professionals. - ☐ Guest speakers and field trips to leading design centers and manufacturers' showrooms.
-This provides a practical focus to your education and a smooth transition between the classroom and a career in the field of interior design. - ☐ Job placement success record for A.A. in Interior Design, B.A. in Interior Design, and M.I.A. graduates. - ☐ CADD (computer-aided design and drafting) courses geared especially to the interior designer. - □ Membership in the major professional design societies is available to students in the A.A. in Interior Design, B.A. in Interior Design and M.I.A.
-Degree Programs.
+- Interior Design College in Orange County offers both day and evening A.A. in Interior Design, B.A. in Interior Design, M.I.A.
+Degrees, and the Avocational Certificate Course for added flexibility in your schedule. - An ideal environment for learning in a warm, supportive atmosphere. - Suest speakers and field trips to leading design centers and manufacturers' showrooms.
+This provides a practical focus on your education and a smooth transition between the classroom and a career in interior design. - CADD (computer-aided design and drafting) courses geared specifically to the interior designer. - Reputation for academic excellence, as shown by numerous awards given to Institute students in international design competitions. - Students participate in showcase houses sponsored by professional design organizations, which allows them to work with leading interior designers.